Bogoda Seelawimala Thera: Higher education

-Having studied meditation under the meditation master Godwin Samararatne, Ven Seelawimala Nayaka Thera further trained under Ven Dr Henepola Gunaratana Nayaka Thera at his Meditation Centre in West Virginia.
+Having studied meditation under the meditation master Godwin Samararatne, Ven.
+Seelawimala Nayaka Thera further trained under Ven.
+Dr Henepola Gunaratana Nayaka Thera at his Meditation Centre in West Virginia.

-Ven Seelawimala continues to engage in scholarly activities, engaging in international Buddhist conferences and contributing articles to Buddhist journals.
+Ven.
+Seelawimala continues to engage in scholarly activities, engaging in international Buddhist conferences and contributing articles to Buddhist journals.

 London Buddhist Vihara

-In 1992, Ven Seelawimala Nayaka Thera joined the London Buddhist Vihara as a resident monk, on the invitation of Ven Dr Medagama Vajiragnana Nayaka Thera.
-Under the guidance and direction of Ven Dr Vajiragnana Nayaka Thera, and also Ven Professor Walpola Rahula Nayaka Thera (who was a regular visitor to the London Buddhist Vihara), Ven Seelawimala Thera developed as a Dhammaduta and proficient Dhamma communicator.
-Ven Seelawimala Nayaka Thera. also began teaching meditation in United Kingdom.
+In 1992, Ven.
+Seelawimala Nayaka Thera joined the London Buddhist Vihara as a resident monk, on the invitation of Ven.
+Dr Medagama Vajiragnana Nayaka Thera.
+Under the guidance and direction of Ven.
+Dr Vajiragnana Nayaka Thera, and also Ven.
+Professor Walpola Rahula Nayaka Thera (who was a regular visitor to the London Buddhist Vihara), Ven.
+Seelawimala Nayaka Thera developed as a Dhammaduta and proficient Dhamma communicator.
+Ven Seelawimala Nayaka Thera also began teaching meditation in United Kingdom.

-As well as serving as the Chief Bhikku of the London Buddhist Vihara, Ven Seelawimala Nayaka Thera serves as a trustee of the Inter-Faith Network UK, Director of the Heathrow Multi-Faith Chaplaincy Board, the Buddhist Chaplain of the West Middlesex University Hospital and at the Ealing Hospital.
+As well as serving as the Chief Bhikku of the London Buddhist Vihara, Ven.
+Seelawimala Nayaka Thera serves as a trustee of the Inter-Faith Network UK, Director of the Heathrow Multi-Faith Chaplaincy Board, the Buddhist Chaplain of the West Middlesex University Hospital and at the Ealing Hospital.
 He is also the Chief of Sri Lankan Sangha Council in Britain, Buddhist representative at UK and Commonwealth Remembrance Day Ceremony and at the Commonwealth Day Ceremony at Cenotaph.
-Bogoda Seelawimala Nayaka Thera is the first Buddhist monk to be invited to a royal wedding in Britain and he attended to the Queens' diamond jubilee as well.
+Ven.
+Bogoda Seelawimala Nayaka Thera is the first Buddhist monk to be invited to a royal wedding in Britain and he attended to the Queens' Diamond Jubilee as well.
 It was in the St Paul's Cathedral on 5 June 2012.

 National events

 The 2012 London Olympic organisers gave all participants at the games spiritual assistance in five of the major religions in the world.
 Followers of Christianity, Hinduism, Islam, Judaism and Buddhism were provided their own places of veneration and worship at the Olympic Village.
 As a result, Bogoda Seelawimala was appointed as Buddhist chaplain to the London Olympics.

 Bogoda Seelawimala served as the sole Buddhist representative at the state funeral of Queen Elizabeth II at Westminster Abbey in 2022.
+He served the same capacity at the Coronation of Charles III and Camilla in 2023.